What it solves for

 There are many ways to implement a BNF parser depending on the complexity of the grammar.
 Usually for problems on leetcode, a simplest Predictive Recursive Descent Parser.
 Note that it is only possible for the class of LL(k) grammars.
 Here, LL(k) means you can decide which production to use by examining only the next k tokens of input.
 Usually a LL(1) will be enough.

-; - if the next token is a left parenthesis
+- if the next token is a left parenthesis (, then you know it’s a<Expr>;

 Still, take the Basic Calculator II as an example.
 The Algorithm is very simple, consisting of the following parts/steps:

-function reads the next token but NOT incrementidx
+- A lookaheadfunction reads the next token but NOT incrementidx.

 - We use a while loop — fisrt use